 How many times have you told people you’re praying for them when they are going through the rough seasons of life?
 We’ve all got at least a dozen people that we know who are hurting, in the hospital, over-stressed, lost a job, or just in the middle of a crisis.
 We pray for them and hope that things get better.
 We even offer our most sincere request for them to call if there is a need, but what if we could do something proactive and put feet to our prayers?

 Over the past few months, I’ve been talking to people and have come up with a few real-life ways that we can be the hands and feet to help people when a crisis hits.

-How to Give Practical Help from a Distance
+How to Give Practical Help from Long Distance

 Recently I had a family member undergo a very serious surgery in a distant city.
 The surgery took close to 7 hours and my family was just stuck in a waiting room all day.
 There was no way they were leaving that hospital room while the surgery was underway.
 We knew they needed something more substantial than vending machine food so we went online and ordered Panera Bread to be delivered right to the waiting room.

 For only a $3.00 charge, Panera delivered the food within 45 minutes exactly as ordered.
 You can pick out exactly what you want on their website and customize it to fit your needs.